Low Government Performance and Uncivil Political Posts on Social Media: Evidence from the COVID-19 Crisis in the US: Government Performance

 Evidence from previous studies indirectly supports this argument.
-It has been shown that U.S. presidential approval ratings in public opinion polls correlate with the public sentiment expressed on Twitter \parencite{OConnor2010}.
+It has been shown that US presidential approval ratings in public opinion polls correlate with the public sentiment expressed on X/Twitter (O'Connor et al., 2010) .
 This suggests that people's evaluations of their government lead to their political expression on social media.
-However, it is unclear whether the correlation shown by \textcite{OConnor2010} was in response to the worsening government performance.
-In addition, it has also been shown that frustration states lead to aggressive behavior toward the person causing the frustration (Dill \& Anderson, \citeyear{Dill1995}; see also Breuer \& Elson \citeyear{Breuer2017}), which suggests that people's political frustration might be a cause of online political incivility.
+However, it is unclear whether the correlation shown by O'Connor et al., (2010) is in response to government performance.
+In addition, previous studies in social psychology have shown that frustration states lead to aggressive behavior toward the person causing the frustration (Berkowitz, 1989; Dill \& Anderson, 1995; see also Breuer \& Elson, 2017) , which suggests that people's political frustration may be a cause of online political incivility.
 The combination of these findings strengthens the present study's argument.

 The above mechanism should work as follows for the COVID-19 pandemic age.
 Throughout the pandemic, the number of COVID-19 cases has been considered an important indicator of government performance because people expect politicians to control the situation through policies related to lockdowns, masks, vaccines, and so on.
-On this assumption, when the number of COVID-19 cases increases (i.e., the COVID-19 indicator worsens), people should get frustrated and angry with the government, which is responsible for the worsening situation, and thus send uncivil messages to it on social media.
-Based on the above discussion, the present study introduces the following hypothesis.
+Based on this assumption, when the number of COVID-19 cases increases (i.e., the COVID-19 indicator worsens), people would be expected to become frustrated and angry with the government, which is viewed as responsible for the worsening situation, and thus send uncivil messages to it on social media.
+Accordingly, the present study introduces the following hypothesis: